mossadal/math-parser/README.md

 Intended use: safe and reasonably efficient evaluation of user submitted formulas.
 The library supports basic arithmetic and elementary functions, as well as variables and extra functions.

-The lexer and parser produces an abstract syntax tree (AST) that can be traversed using a tree interepreter.
+The lexer and parser produces an abstract syntax tree (AST) that can be traversed using a tree interpreter.
 The math-parser library ships with three interpreters:

 * an evaluator computing the value of the given expression.
 * a differentiator transforming the AST into a (somewhat) simplied AST representing the derivative of the supplied expression.